DIRFloortime® Therapy

 Who DIRFloortime® Is For

-DIRFloortime® is traditionally associated with autistic and neurodivergent children, and it is widely used within those communities.
+DIRFloortime® is traditionally associated with autistic and neurodivergent children, and widely used within those communities.
 We also believe it represents best practice for understanding all children developmentally.

 It can be especially helpful for children who: